thejohnfreeman/project-template-python/README.rst

 .. _Yeoman: https://yeoman.io/
 .. _documentation: https://project-template-python.readthedocs.io/

-- ISC_ license
+- ISC_ license (a shorter MIT license)
 - All package metadata in ``pyproject.toml``
   (reaching standardization in `PEP 518`_)
-- Scripts for common development tasks (linting, testing, building documentation)
+- Scripts for common development tasks
+  (linting, testing, building documentation)
 - Testing with pytest_, doctests_, and coverage
 - Continuous integration on Linux and OSX with `Travis CI`_
 - Documentation with Sphinx_ and `Read the Docs`_

+..
+Once #1 is done, add Windows to the CI bullet.
+..
+Once #2 is done, add "cross-platform" to the scripts bullet.

 .. _ISC: https://tldrlegal.com/license/-isc-license
 .. _PEP 518: https://www.python.org/dev/peps/pep-0518/